Qualifying Condition

 Complete the Online Application

-Fill out our simple form with your personal information and details about your Eczema diagnosis.
+Submit your personal information and upload your existing medical documentation confirming your Eczema diagnosis.
 This takes about 5 minutes.

-A licensed Virginia physician reviews your application and Eczema documentation within 24 hours.
+A licensed Virginia physician reviews your Eczema documentation against state exemption requirements within 24 hours.

 Receive Your Exemption